soggysec/psida/README.md

 0. Have a 32-bit Python for IDAPython.

-1. Copy idb_push_common.py, idb_pickle.py and idb_push.py into your IDA 6.9/python/ folder.
+1. Make sure the psida directory is in your PYTHONPATH

 2. Either copy idapythonrc.py into "%APPDATA%\Hex-Rays\IDA Pro" or (if you already have an idapythonrc.py) add "from PyQt5 import QtGui, QtCore, QtWidgets" to it.

-3. To use idb_push you also need to:
+3. To use the online feature you also need to:

     3.1.
 Create a back-end server and:
         3.1.1.
 Install zmq ("pip install pyzmq" should do the trick).

         3.1.2.
 Install zmq_forwarder as a Windows service; starting it (via services.msc) and setting it as Automatic is probably a good idea.

     3.2.
 On every local host:
         3.2.1.
+Copy psida_plugin.py into your IDA 6.9/plugins/ folder.

+        3.2.2.
 Install zmq ("pip install pyzmq" should do the trick).

-        3.2.2.
-Set the back-end host name via idb_push.configure(backend_hostname='your_backend_hostname_or_ip'); this setting is permanently saved in idb_push.cfg.
+        3.2.3.
+Set the back-end host name via `import psida; psida.configure(backend_hostname='your_backend_hostname_or_ip');` this setting is permanently saved in idb_push.cfg.

 At this point PSIDA supports only IDA 6.9.
 It can be made to work on IDA 6.8 (and probably earlier versions), but it's tricky and requires (at least) a recompiled version of the IDAPython plugin that exposes the necessary functions.